mbezjak/kin/README.md

  * use cobertura publisher
  * collect `target/*.jar` artifacts

-Ideally all other maven projects should reuse this configuration while changing:
+Ideally, all other maven projects should reuse this configuration while
+changing:

  * SCM URL
  * group id